propolies/kavi/docs/src/content/getting-started/example.md

 }
 ```

-Here's where it gets powerful, as we get **end to end typesafety**.
+Here is where it gets powerful, as we get **end to end typesafety** instanly with no build step.

 ```svelte file=+page.svelte
 <script lang="ts">